- Seven theoretical modules

 Nurses will become competent to provide cervical screening and preventative health checks to eligible women on behalf of a supporting doctor.

 Are women really from Mars and men from Venus?
-An online module exploring mens and womens sexual function and dysfunction.
+An online module exploring sexual function and dysfunction.

 A short and sweet online module which includes:

-A must have if you wish to progress their skills to insert Implanon and IUDs.
+A must have for nurses and midwives if you wish to progress to insertion of IUD’s or Contraceptive Implants and working in primary care.

 Motivational interviewing is a technique that can be learned by anyone.
 It is a method that works on facilitating and engaging intrinsic motivation within the client in order to change behaviour.
 Learn how to apply this to the sensitive area of sexual and reproductive health.